 Best Time to Trek

 Also, it is neither too hot nor too cold in the trails during spring and autumn.
-Even at night, you won’t have to undergo excessive wind or cold air in both the peak seasons.
+Even at night, you won’t have to undergo excessive wind or cold air in both peak seasons.
 The view of Gokyo Lake is simply fantastic in either of the months.
 Nothing beats the many photographic opportunities you get on the Gokyo Ri trekking trails in spring and autumn.
 The teahouses in the Gokyo Ri region are also open during the peak seasons.
 This makes it easier for trekkers to find good places to stay wherever they stop.

 Trek Difficulty and Fitness Requirements